jhpyle/docassemble/_docs/config.md

 just as you can limit the privileges associated with custom [privileges].
 When you create an API key, you can choose to limit the powers of the API key to one or more of the above permissions.

+The special privilege `anonymous` can be used if you want to confer privileges on users who are not logged in.
+For example:

+{% highlight yaml %}
+permissions:
+  anonymous:
+    - create_user
+    - access_user_info
+{% endhighlight %}

+However, please be aware of the security implications of giving elevated privileges to non-logged in users.

 ## <a name="config from"></a>Importing configuration directives